 A flexible daily working time model replaces the shift model deployed for production in Switzerland.
 Investments in production automation now enable machinery to run for longer periods without personnel than previously, when a shift system was used.
 The employees were prepared for their new upgraded tasks in order to help shape the technological change.

-FRAISA founds the sales company FRAISA China in Shanghai.
+FRAISA founds the sales company FFRAISA (Shanghai) Co., Ltd in Shanghai.
 After building up its long-term position with its own consultants in a representative office solution, FRAISA now intends to bolster its presence on the Chinese market.